Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

-We now illustrate the use of \code{fExtDep} on the analysis of high levels of air pollution recorded in Leeds, UK, over the winter period November 1st to February 27/28th, between 1994 and 1998 \citep[see][]{heffernan2004}.
-The object \code{pollution} contains the daily maximum of the five air pollutants: particulate matter (PM10), nitrogen oxide (NO), nitrogen dioxide (NO2), ozone (03), and sulfur dioxide (SO2), in unit Fr\'echet scale \citep[for a description on the used transformation see][]{Beranger2015}.
-Furthermore, the datasets \code{PNS}, \code{NSN} and \code{PNN} contains the angular components corresponding to the 100 largest radial components of the triplets of pollutants (PM10, NO, SO2), (NO2, SO2, NO) and (PM10, NO, NO2), respectively.
-We run line 1-6 of listing~\ref{lst:sec23} where the first call to the \code{fExtDep} routine fits the Extremal-$t$ angular density (\code{model = "ET"}), to the pollution data (\code{x = PSN}), allowing for point masses at the corners by specifying the argument \code{c}, while the second call considers a density defined only in the interior of $\simp$.
+We run the following commands \begin{CodeChunk} \begin{CodeInput} R> data(pollution, package = "ExtremalDep") R> f.et05 <- fExtDep(x = PNS, method = "PPP", model = "ET", + par.start = c(0.5, 0.5, 0.5, 3), trace = 2, c = 0.05) \end{CodeInput} \begin{CodeInput} R> f.et <- fExtDep(x = PNS, method = "PPP", model = "ET", + par.start = c(0.5, 0.5, 0.5, 3), trace = 2 ) \end{CodeInput} \end{CodeChunk} where the first call to the \code{fExtDep} routine fits the extremal-$t$ angular density (\code{model = "ET"}), to the pollution data (\code{x = PSN}), allowing for point masses at the corners by specifying the argument \code{c}, while the second call considers a density defined only in the interior of $\simp_d$.
 The argument \code{par.start} gives starting values for the parameters and \code{trace = 2} allows to monitor optimization progress.
 The optimization method is set by the argument \code{optim.method} (\code{"BFGS"} by default) on which basis the routine \code{optim} from the \code{stats} library is used.
-When \code{method = "PPP"} or \code{"composite"}, \code{fExtDep} returns a list object of class \code{ExtDep\_Freq} from which the estimates of the model parameters, their standard errors, the log-likelihood maximum and the Takeuchi Information Criterion can be extracted respectively with the \code{est}, \code{StdErr}, \code{logLik} and \code{tic} functions.
-The fitted model and estimation method can also be extracted using the \code{model} and \code{method} functions. \code{fExtDep} is first ran for the extremal-$t$ model using different values of $c$ ($0, 0.05$ and $0.1$) to take into account point masses at the corners of $\simp$.
-The TICs indicate that only assuming mass in the interior of $\simp$ provides the best results (lowest TIC).
-A performance comparison between the \code{PB}, \code{AL}, \code{TD}, \code{HR}, \code{ET} and \code{EST} models defined on the interior only, is performed with TIC scores reported in Table~\ref{tab:TICmod} and as a result the Extremal skew-$t$ model fits the data best (lowest TIC).
+When \code{method = "PPP"} or \code{"composite"}, \code{fExtDep} returns a list object of class \code{ExtDep\_Freq} from which the estimates of the model parameters, their standard errors, the log-likelihood maximum and the Takeuchi Information Criterion (TIC) can be extracted respectively with the \code{est}, \code{StdErr}, \code{logLik} and \code{tic} functions.
+The fitted model and estimation method can also be extracted using the \code{model} and \code{method} S3 generics. \code{fExtDep} is first ran for the extremal-$t$ model using different values of $c$ ($0, 0.05$ and $0.1$) to take into account point masses at the corners of $\simp_d$.
+The TICs indicate that only assuming mass in the interior of $\simp_d$ provides the best results (lowest TIC).
+A performance comparison between the \code{PB}, \code{AL}, \code{TD}, \code{HR}, \code{ET} and \code{EST} models defined on the interior only, is performed with TIC scores reported in Table~\ref{tab:TICmod} and as a result the extremal skew-$t$ model fits the data best (lowest TIC).